DeFiTraps/DeFiTraps/README.md

 3. labeled.txt is the result based on manually effort, which contains sixe lines for each examples.

+4. SmartRoulette_in_DAPP_Store.png and SmartRoulette.png are the screeshot of the case study example that we introduced in Section 6.1

 The first line contains the contract address and its main contract name.
 The first line endwith Y or N. If the it ends with Y, which means all the prediction is correct; Otherwise, there must be at least one error case.

 The second to sixth lines contains the prediction result.
 If the result ends with  "==> error", which refers to an error case.